elopezfune/Empirical-Velocity-Profiles/README.md

 ## Datasets:
 The data used for this study comprises 850 galaxy rotation curves, including both dwarf and spiral galaxies.
 You can access the complete set of fitted rotation curves in the directory [graphics](https://github.com/elopezfune/Empirical-Velocity-Profiles/tree/main/graphics).

-## Usage:
-- **Rotation Curve Fitting**: The fitting of a galaxy's rotation curve can be performed by executing the script `fit_rotation_curve.py`.
-The script uses the empirical velocity profile to fit the input rotation curve data.
-- **Mass Estimation**: To compute the total galaxy mass, use the `compute_mass.py` script with the output of the rotation curve fitting.

 ## Contributing:
 Contributions are welcome!
 Please submit pull requests with detailed explanations of any new features or bug fixes.